 -

 The Computational Sensing team at MERL is seeking a highly motivated PhD student for an internship focused on uncertainty quantification (UQ) in computational modeling of physical systems.
-The goal of this project is to advance the methodology and practice of UQ, with a focus on reduced-order stochastic modeling and optimal sensor placement for Bayesian inverse problems.
+The goal of this project is to advance the methodology and practice of UQ, with a focus on generative models, reduced-order stochastic models, and optimal sensor placement for Bayesian inverse problems.
 The research will draw upon foundational ideas and techniques in applied mathematics and statistics for applications in wave propagation, fluid dynamics, and more generally high-dimensional systems.
-The ideal candidate will be a PhD student in engineering, applied mathematics, computer science, or related fields with a solid background and publication record in any of the following areas: stochastic modeling, dimensionality reduction, Bayesian inference, optimal experimental design, and tensor methods.
+The ideal candidate will be a PhD student in engineering, applied mathematics, computer science, or related fields with a solid background and publication record in any of the following areas: generative models, stochastic modeling, dimensionality reduction, Bayesian inference, optimal experimental design, and tensor methods.
 Programming skills in Python or MATLAB are required.
 Publication of the results obtained during the internship is expected.
 The duration is anticipated to be at least 3 months with a flexible start date.

 - Research Areas: Computational Sensing, Dynamical Systems, Applied Physics, Machine Learning, Optimization